 Card Details +

 Why We Picked It: This is one of Citi’s best cash back credit cards for maximizing your rewards, especially if you have good payment habits.

-Card Details: This card earns you unlimited 1% cash back on all purchases and an additional 1% as you pay for those purchases.
+Card Details: This card earns you 2% cash back: 1% cash back on all purchases and an additional 1% as you pay for those purchases.
 Best of all, there is no cap on cash back.
 Cash back rewards can be redeemed for statement credits, checks or gift cards.
 The card also includes one-time late fee forgiveness, price protection and Citi Private Pass, which gets you access to thousands of event tickets annually.